qwugfd/mempsrc/README.md

 The Multiplayer.exe reads with the help of the hook.dll data from the game's memory.
 From the location, orientation and animation data it makes a packet that we call movement packet, every frame.
 Additionally it reads detailed animation data for every joint and makes a packet that we like to call bones packet.
 Since this is more data, that also doesnt change sometimes from frame to frame, we send only the differences and pack it.
 Every now and then keyframes for this data are sent.
 This is the number in the memultiplayersettings.ini that is 600 by default, send a bones packet keyframe every 10 seconds (at 60 fps).
 Now if such delta packets are lost, this leads to wrong animation data.
 So depending on the quality of your connection you might want to lower this number to send keyframes more often.
 But keep in mind that this will increase your upload and that of the server.

 The Multiplayer.exe sends these packets every frame to the Server.exe and the Server.exe duplicates them and sends them to every other Multiplayer.exe.
 So the upload scales as n*(n-1) for the Server with n being the number of players.
-So if you have a low upload and want to player with >5 people, there is something you can do: you can switch off the bones packets.
+So if you have a low upload and want to play with >5 people, there is something you can do: you can switch off the bones packets.
 Just press L and your fellow players should notice more crude animations.
 Also the Server should show less data throughput.

 # Keys

 L toggle bones packets

 J toggle collision for Faith

 B cycle through meshes

 V ghost view

 G teleport to ghost view

-# How to compile
+How to compile

-You need freebasic freebasic.net, the 32bit version, even on 64bit machines, since MirrorEdge.exe is a 32bit application, and for all the pointers and offsets to be calculated correctly we need 32bit.
+You need freebasic www.freebasic.net, the 32bit version, even on 64bit machines, since MirrorEdge.exe is a 32bit application, and for all the pointers and offsets to be calculated correctly we need 32bit.
 Also, Windows doesn't allow a 64bit dll to be hooked into a 32bit program.

 For the Multiplayer to compile with the gzip stuff, you can take a static libz from here: http://sourceforge.net/projects/fbc/files/Older%20versions/0.90.0/